jxm-analytics/metrolinx-asset-strategy-case/README.md

 ## Real-World Application

-This dashboard simulates a decision-support tool for capital planning teams at public infrastructure agencies like Metrolinx.
+This dashboard simulates a decision-support tool for capital planning teams at **public infrastructure agencies**.
 It helps answer questions such as:

 - Are we over-investing in low-return assets?
 - Which properties are most strategically scalable?
 - Where should we consider selling or reinvesting?

 Stakeholders can use the model in quarterly review meetings to:

 - Align capital deployment with ROI and service experience
 - Flag assets for deeper audits based on cost/return misalignment
 - Justify reinvestment into well-performing segments like Industrial

 The scoring framework can be adapted to any organization managing mixed-use portfolios, combining financial, operational, and user-experience metrics in one view.